 A 21-year-old Georgia woman accused of shooting and killing a man who tried to flee the scene of a crash grew emotional during her first hearing Wednesday as a judge read the charges against her.

-Hannah Payne faces a murder charge after police say the woman from the Atlanta suburb of Forsyth County took matters into her own hands when she noticed a pickup truck hit another vehicle and attempt to leave.
+Hannah Payne faces a murder charge after police say the woman from the Atlanta suburb of Fayette County took matters into her own hands when she noticed a pickup truck hit another vehicle and attempt to leave.

 Payne, who’s licensed to carry, followed the driver, 62-year-old Kenneth Herring, and blocked him in with her Jeep.
 The young woman then got out of her car to confront the man, her firearm in tow.